Introductory Excel 2016 training – Provisional Course Outline

-Our Introductory Excel 2013 training course outlines can be tailored to meet the needs of the individuals or organisation.
-We train at your site in Dorset, Hampshire and Wiltshire.
+Our Introductory Excel 2016 training course outlines can be tailored to meet the needs of the individuals or organisation.
+We train at your site in Dorset, Wiltshire or Hampshire.

 Aims of the course

-The Introductory Excel 2013 training course aims to introduce delegates with little or no understanding of the Microsoft Excel software to the basic features of the package.
+This Introductory Excel 2016 training course aims to introduce delegates with little or no understanding of the Microsoft Excel software to the basic features of the package.

 |Number on course||Price per day|